Where to buy Aboriginal art from makers in Sydney and NSW

 Destination NSW

-The Blak Markets, run by First Hand Solutions, is a vibrant event where attendees can directly connect with Aboriginal artists and makers from across the state.
-The event is held regularly in The Rocks, as well at other various locations throughout the year, most notably at Bare Island, La Perouse, a significant place for the Bidjigal People.
-Along with the market, the event also incorporates a Welcome to Country and smoking ceremony, workshops on weaving and spear making, didgeridoo ceremonies and cultural dance performances.
+The Blak Markets, run by First Hand Solutions, is a popular event where attendees can directly connect with Aboriginal artists and makers from across the state.
+It's held regularly in The Rocks, as well at various other locations throughout the year including at Bare Island which is a significant place for the Bidjigal People.
+In addition to the market, the event also incorporates a Welcome to Country and smoking ceremony, weaving and spear making workshops, didgeridoo ceremonies, and cultural dance performances.
 Many of the businesses integrate their stories into their products and artworks, and it's a great way to connect to artists directly.

 Representing those who reside on the land of the Wanaruah People, or the Hunter Valley area, Wupa@Wanaruah consists of an online gallery and self-guided trail.
-The trail includes the Crowne Plaza, Mercure Resort, Hunter Valley Resort and Drayton’s Family Wines, where you can enjoy a wine tasting after viewing the art.
-Some of the artists included are Saretta Fielding, who works across different mediums and explore the themes of family connection, relationships, and Australia’s beauty; Denise Hedges, who has been painting for many years and whose works are alive with colour and symbolism, reflecting her connection to the land; and Les Ahoy, whose paintings depict stories of his Nunawunna clan.
+The trail includes the Mercure Resort, Hunter Resort 4 Pines, Audrey Wilkinson and Drayton’s Family Wines, where you can enjoy a wine tasting after viewing the art.

-Dunghutti-Ngaku Aboriginal Art Gallery is housed in the Val Melville Centre in Kempsey; a building designed by renowned architect Glen Murcutt.
-It offers a wonderful introduction to the work of artists living and working on the Dunghutti Lands of the Macleay Valley region.
+Dunghutti-Ngaku Aboriginal Art Gallery is housed in the Val Melville Centre in Kempsey, a building designed by renowned architect Glenn Murcutt.
+It offers a wonderful introduction to the work of artists living and working on the Dunghutti lands of the Macleay Valley region.
 The gallery is open seven days a week, with an ever-changing, eclectic selection of artworks and merchandise available for viewing and sale.
 Through a Purchase and Lend Scheme, the gallery has commissioned local artists to create artworks that will remain in the gallery’s permanent collection as well as being lent out to not-for-profit organisations in the community.

 The Giriwa Garuwanga Art Gallery opens on weekdays and is run by the Ulladulla Local Aboriginal Land Council and represents artists living and working on the Yuin Nation.
 Rather than holding exhibitions, artists drop off work as they make them, and you can often find them in the gallery for a chat.
 Find small canvases, local books by Traditional Custodians of the land, woodworks, and clothing by artists such as Uncle Tom Butler, Lea Brook, Taylor Carriage and Uncle Barry Carriage.

-The Wadjar Regional Indigenous Gallery represents Gumbaynggirr artists on the mid-North Coast and Northern Rivers region, you’ll be able to get to know the local artistic community with a roster of exhibitions.
-The Sharing Stories exhibition showcases the works of nine Gumbaynggirr, Bundjalung, Dunghutti and Anaiwan artists, sharing their stories and Dreaming in fine arts.
+The Wadjar Regional Indigenous Gallery represents Gumbaynggirr artists on the mid-North Coast and Northern Rivers region.
+You’ll be able to get to know the local artistic community with a roster of exhibitions.
 Throughout the year, workshops are held at the gallery – in the past they’ve held weaving workshops and the ‘Elders yarn and lingo’ on language.

 Stay connected to Visit NSW for all the latest news, stories, upcoming events and travel inspiration.